-The limitations and specificity of ancient Hebrew worship stand in marked contrast to the broad, homogenized form found in most protestant churches today.
-As the veil has been removed and the Holy of Holies expanded to hold its many new worshippers, the once-rich feast of that worship has been diluted to a thin gruel.
+The limitations and specificity of ancient Hebrew worship stand in glaring contrast to the broad, homogenized, often unserious form found in most protestant churches today.
+As the veil has been removed and the Holy of Holies expanded to hold its many new worshipers, the oncerich feast of that worship has been diluted to a thin gruel.

 It is true that the Hebrew and Greek words commonly translated "worship" in the Bible can include a broad spectrum of activities in the church.
-Any service performed in the name of the Lord can conceivably be termed a form of "worship."
-It is possible to show up on a Saturday to help paint the exterior walls of the church and consider it "worship," if the painter is performing the task with a full heart in the name of the Lord.
-He or she is doing it as a demonstration of their love for God.
+Any service performed in the name of the Lord can conceivably be termed a form of "worship" or devotion.
+It is possible to show up on a Saturday to help paint the exterior walls of the church and consider it "worship"-if, that is, the painter is performing the task with a full heart, and in the name of the Lord.
+If so, he or she is doing that rather mundane task as a demonstration of their love for God.

-But as we have broadened the definition of worship to include just about anything that transpires within the four walls of the church building, we have lost sight of the wonder and awe of that more specific worship-that which is performed on our knees, bowed before the throne.
-We have settled for an emaciated version of worship, conducted from a distance, in the outer court only, and more often than not we no longer bother to proceed deeper into the Holy of Holies-even though now we may.
-We remain outside with the "gentiles," when, as believers, we have been granted access to the most holy place.
+But as we have broadened the definition of worship to include just about anything that transpires within the four walls of the church building, we have lost sight of the wonder and awe of-and necessity for-that more specific worship: that which is performed on our knees, bowed before the throne.
+We have settled for an insipid, emaciated version of worship, conducted from a distance, in the outer court only, and more often than not we no longer bother to proceed deeper into the Holy of Holies-even though God has intentionally invited us in.

+We remain outside with the "Gentiles," when, as believers, we have been granted access to the most holy place.